2023 Solar Incentives Guide for Cheltenham, PA - Tax Credits & Rebates

 Specific incentives, including those given out by the Pennsylvania government or by your county/municipality, could have additional qualifications.
 Speak with your local Cheltenham solar installer to discover what incentives your project will qualify for.

-To find the best solar panel installer in your area, check out our guide to the best solar companies in Cheltenham.
+To learn about the best solar panel installers near you, take a look at our article on the top solar companies in Cheltenham.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.